 At the core of her reporting is one question: ¿quiénes somos?
 Who are we?
 Connecticut is home to Hispanics/Latinos from all over the world, representing various countries.
 Daniela aims to get a full picture of that diversity and demonstrate the impact the communities have on the state.

-Daniela has a Bachelor of Arts in journalism from the University in Connecticut and a Master of Fine Arts in creative writing from Arcadia University in Pennsylvania.
+Daniela has a Bachelor of Arts in journalism from the University of Connecticut and a Master of Fine Arts in creative writing from Arcadia University in Pennsylvania.
 She worked as the news director at UConn’s WHUS Radio and as a general assignment field reporter and anchor at WTIC NewsTalk 1080.

 When she’s not out reporting, Daniela enjoys writing fictional stories, hiking Connecticut’s scenic trails and reading while snuggled up with her Yorkshire Terrier, Meela.